Prag8855/aab/content/guides/permanent-residence.md

 If you are a refugee or an asylum seeker, you don't need a pension.[^55]

-If you don't have a pension, you can still [become a German citizen](#citizenship).
+If you don't have a pension, you can [become a German citizen](#citizenship) instead.
 There is no pension requirement for citizenship.

 ## Permanent residence alternatives